Arwa-x/Robot-arm-Installation/Task 3/README.md

 I have tested these packages under ROS noetic and Ubuntu 20.04 with no issues

 Before you start to install the robotic arm packages, you need to do the following:
-* Download and install the latest version of VirtualBox, link: https://www.virtualbox.org/wiki/Downloads
+* Download and install the latest version of VirtualBox, [Link](https://www.virtualbox.org/wiki/Downloads)
-* Download and install an Ubuntu image, link: https://ubuntu.com/download/desktop
+* Download and install an Ubuntu image, [Link](https://ubuntu.com/download/desktop)
 * Create your new VM
-* Install ROS in ubuntu, by following the instruction in this website: http://wiki.ros.org/Installation/Ubuntu
+* Install ROS in ubuntu, by following the instruction in this [website](http://wiki.ros.org/Installation/Ubuntu)

 When you finish run the following command to make sure that it has been installed successfully, then press Ctrl+C
 ```